Improve Your Direct Sales Business by Blogging

 At some stage, you almost feel like you’re begging.
 GROSS.
 Sound familiar??
 I’ve been there.

-3. Other opportunities to earn passive income
+3. Starting a blog can help with other opportunities to earn passive income

 As a rep, you obviously have an opportunity to make commissions, bonuses, and earn trips.
 Those are all amazing perks of the